magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-As you remember, anytime you modify the exported `init` function that is attached to the `onload` event of the corresponding HTML page, you need to manually reload the page itself to appreciate the effects of your changes: just do it and see the individual fields validators at work by playing with the Shopping Form.
+As you remember, anytime you modify the exported `init` function that is attached to the `onload` event of the corresponding HTML page, you need to manually reload the page itself to appreciate the effects of your changes: reload the page and see the individual fields validators at work by playing with the Shopping Form.

 ## On Improving UX (User eXperience)

-One more thing: while playing with the Shopping Calculator, you'll get quickly stuck with the need of clicking the `Calculate` button to calculate the total anytime you change an input value.
-We could be much more pleasant with the user of the Shopping Calculator and it's very easy too.
+One more thing: while playing with the Shopping Calculator, you need to click the `Calculate` button to calculate the total anytime you change an input value.
+We could improve the user experience of the Shopping Calculator and it's very easy too.
 I leave to you to understand the following final code for improving the Shopping Calculator UX.